The Dangers of Drinking and Swimming Cold Water

 When is the best time to drink warm water?

-The ideal time to drink warm water is when you get up first thing in the morning.
-This aids with kicking start your digestion, so it works at optimal levels for the day.
-It is likewise a smart idea to drink warm liquids with your meals as this aids with keeping everything liquid and secures your internal organs.
-Warm water additionally functions to build blood flow and enhance overall circulation.
+It is likewise a smart idea to drink warm liquids with meals.
+This keeps everything liquid and protects your internal organs.
+Warm water also helps build blood flow and enhance overall circulation.

 [Swimming]